 Have your Say about this Quick English Warm-Up Activity

 What do you think about, “Is that Sentence Correct?”
 Leave a comment below and let us know your thoughts.
-Or, do you have another go-to grammar review activity that you’d like to share with us?
+Or, do you have another go-to ESL grammar activity that you’d like to share with us?

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other busy teachers, like yourself find this useful resource.